steemit/smt-whitepaper/smt-manual/manual.md

 ## Hardcoded Token Parameters

 Hardcoded parameters are configuration constants that affect the behavior of SMT's, but are deliberately excluded from `smt_setup_parameters` or `smt_runtime_parameters`.
-The reason they are designed to be non-configurable is that allowing these parameters to significantly deviate from the values used for STEEM results in significant risks, such as:
+The reason they are designed to be non-configurable is that allowing these parameters to significantly deviate from the values used for STEEM would result in significant risks, such as:

-- May result in a very complicated implementation
+- May result in a very complicated implementation.
-- May result in extreme end-user frustration
+- May result in extreme end-user frustration.
-- May threaten the security and stability of the token
+- May threaten the security and stability of the token.
-- May threaten the security and stability of STEEM
+- May threaten the security and stability of STEEM.

 Here is the list of such hardcoded parameters:

-- `SMT_UPVOTE_LOCKOUT_HF17` : Hardcoded -- This value locks out upvotes from posts at a certain time prior to "CASH OUT" to prevent downvote abuse immediately prior to "CASH OUT."
+- `SMT_UPVOTE_LOCKOUT_HF17` : Hardcoded -- This value locks out upvotes from posts at a certain time prior to "CASH OUT", to prevent downvote abuse immediately prior to "CASH OUT."
 - `SMT_VESTING_WITHDRAW_INTERVALS` : Hardcoded
 - `SMT_VESTING_WITHDRAW_INTERVAL_SECONDS` : Hardcoded
 - `SMT_MAX_WITHDRAW_ROUTES` : Hardcoded